-If you’re interested in learning more about the best index funds to invest in, the best time to invest in index funds and how to invest with low commissions, then keep on reading!
+If you’re interested in learning more about the best index funds to buy, the pros and cons of investing in index funds and how to invest with competitive commissions, then keep on reading.

-Below is a quick snapshot of some of the best funds available to investors and a detailed analysis of what investment exposure each one provides.
+Below is a quick snapshot of some of the best index funds available to buy for UK investors and with a detailed analysis of what investment exposure each one provides.

 These companies create and manage products called exchange traded funds (ETFs).
 These track an underlying index and are listed on a stock market for investors to access.
-Here are a few funds worth a mention:
+Here are some of the top index funds to watch this year:

 - Vanguard S&P 500 UCITS ETF - Best Index Fund for the US Stock Market

 - SPDR MSCI Europe UCITS ETF - Best Index Fund for European Stocks

 - iShares MSCI China ETF - Best Index Fund for Chinese Economic Growth

 - xTrackers MSCI Emerging Markets Index - Best Index Fund for Emerging Markets